simoncblyth/opticks/notes/progress.rst

 * fix trapezoid misinterpretation (caused impingment) using new unplaced mesh dumping features added to both branches
 * fixed cone-z misinterpretation
 * added deltaphi imp via CSG_SEGMENT intersect, tboolean-cyslab tboolean-segment
+* start on primitives needed for juno1707
+* add zcut ellipsoid by using zsphere with scaling adjusted to be 1 for z
+* investigate torus artifacts, by looking into cubic approach

 Validation : machinery for comparison G4DAE vs GDML/glTF geometries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~